halimiqi/CD-ATTACK/README.md

 To run the CD-ATTACK model, please run the *main.py* as `python main.py`

-The baselines proposed in the paper is implemented in baselines.py.
-Run `python baselines.py` to run it.
+The baselines proposed in the paper is implemented in *baselines.py*. `python baselines.py` to run it.

 The default dataset is dblp with fixed target users.
 For other changeable parameters are shown in *main.py*